The Beginning of Diana’s Bach Flower Journey:

 I was very skeptical about this idea, but trusted Dr. Bob and did as I was told.
 Timothy was put to bed in a clean stall with several choices of hay and two large buckets of water.
 The next morning, the change was obvious.
 The gelding had eaten every bit of hay and drank almost all the water.
 He had passed numerous piles of manure and from the straw entwined throughout his mane and tail, it appeared he had spent a great deal of the night down in the straw resting.
 For the first time since arriving at the facility, Timothy was eager for breakfast and much easier to saddle and take to the track for a walk and jog.
 The disconnected look in his eyes had shifted to a more present, settled state.
 With continued use of the formula over the next few days, Timothy’s pre-and post-workout shivering and cramping and his inability to relax in the track environment disappeared.

-The liquid in the brown dropper bottle Dr. Anderson gave me was water and Rock Rose, one of the twelve flower essences Dr. Bach had designated as a Twelve Healer.
+The liquid contents of the brown dropper bottle Dr. Anderson gave me was Rock Rose, one of the twelve flower essences Dr. Bach had designated as a Twelve Healer.
 Dr. Bach called Rock Rose the rescue remedy.
 It helps rebalance deep fears, terror and severe panic.
 It creates the positive virtues of courage and peace when a horse or person is faced with challenges.
 Rock Rose is one of the five essences Dr. Bach included in the combination formula he developed and called rescue remedy.

 Profound Change Leads to Help for Others

 Watching Timothy shift literally overnight sent me on a quest to learn more about Dr. Bach and the flower essences he discovered.
-Since that day almost 27 years ago, I’ve used the essences to calm frightened and injured animals, lift the spirits of abused or sick horses, build confidence in the performance horse and tone down belligerent pasture bullies.
+Since that day more than 30 years ago, I’ve used the essences to calm frightened and injured animals, lift the spirits of abused or sick horses, build confidence in the performance horse and tone down belligerent pasture bullies.
 I’ve mixed formulas that help horses (and their owners) cope with allergies, the fear of trailer loading and stage fright during competition.
 The essences helped an orphan foal move out of depression and an older horse reclaim his place in the herd.